Fraternity: Trade guilds

-The development of fraternities in England can be traced from guilds that emerged as the forerunners of trade unions and friendly societies.
-These guilds were set up to protect and care for their members at a time when there was no welfare state, trade unions or universal health care.
-Various secret signs and handshakes were created to serve as proof of their membership allowing them to visit guilds in distant places that are associated with the guild they belong.
+The development of fraternities in England may have originated with guilds that were the forerunners of trade unions and friendly societies.
+These guilds were set up to provide insurance for their members at a time when there was no welfare state, trade unions or universal health care.
+Various secret signs and handshakes were created to serve as proof of their membership allowing them to visit related guilds in other communities.

-Over the next 300 years or so, the idea of "ordinary" people joining together to improve their situation met with varying degrees of opposition (and persecution) from "People in Power", depending on whether they were seen as a source of revenue (taxes) or a threat to their power.
-When Henry VIII broke from the Roman Catholic Church, he viewed the guilds as supporters of the Pope, and in 1545 expropriated them.
-Later, Elizabeth I appropriated apprenticeships away from guilds, and by the end of her reign most guilds had been suppressed.

-The suppression of these trade guilds removed an important form of social and financial support from ordinary men and women.

 Fraternal orders

 In London and other major cities, some Guilds (like the Freemasons and the Odd Fellows) survived by adapting their roles to a social support function.
 Eventually, these groups evolved in the early 18th century into more philosophical organizations focused on brotherly love and ethical living, with some elements inspired by organisations such as chivalric orders.
 Among guilds that became prosperous are the Freemasons, Odd Fellows and Foresters.
+Throughout the latter part of the 19th century and into the 20th century, many American fraternal orders such as the Benevolent and Protective Order of Elks, Loyal Order of Moose, and Fraternal Order of Eagles implemented practices and rituals inspired from orders such as the Freemasons and Odd Fellows.
+These organisations were segregated and Black organisations were founded that were based on the white ones such as Prince Hall Freemasonry, Grand United Order of Odd Fellows in America, Improved Benevolent and Protective Order of Elks of the World, as well as original fraternal organisations such as the Independent Order of St. Luke.